WaelWM/Drawing-Web-Application/Project Documentation.md

 # Summary of the Project:
 This project has been developed using HTML, CSS, and JavaScript.
-This website is a drawing or paint website that holds many functionalities such as drawing using a different sized and colored brush and selecting a variety of shapes where the shapes can be with fill or without.
+This website is a drawing or paint web application that holds many functionalities such as drawing using a different sized and colored brush and selecting a variety of shapes where the shapes can be with fill or without.
 Additionally, the size of the shapes and colors can be changed as well.
 There is also an eraser option to erase a specific draw from the canvas.
 Furthermore, the website provides the ability to clear all the canvas drawings, in addition, to save the drawing as an image.

 # Explanation of the Project: